Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: Abstract

 \section{Abstract}

-In this paper we explore the potential of Ultra-peripheral Collisions in the LHC to investigate new physics, focusing specifically on the production of new charged vector bosons ${V}^{\pm}$ that decay into heavy neutral leptons $N_{L}$ in the context of the Vector Scotogenic Model.
-We show that the ATLAS experiment searching for dilepton+met final states through UPCs of lead ions, can prove the existence of new charged vector bosons in the mass range 5–100 GeV, a region not explored by the LEP-II experiment.
+In this paper we explore the potential of Ultra-peripheral Collisions at the LHC to investigate new physics, focusing on the production of new charged vector bosons ${V}^{\pm}$ that decay into heavy neutral leptons $N_{L}$ in the context of the Vector Scotogenic Model.
+We show that the ATLAS experiment, searching for dilepton+met final states via UPCs of lead ions, can directly probe the existence of new charged vector bosons in the 5 GeV $<M_{V^{\pm}}, M_{N_L}<$ 105 GeV mass range.
 Our analysis identifies regions in the parameter space where the signal can be distinguished from the background with high statistical significance.
-Within the mass range 5 GeV $<M_{V^{\pm}}, M_{N_L}<$ 100 GeV, ATLAS can exclude scenarios with 95\% of C.L. for specific mass scenarios such as (30 GeV, 20 GeV), (30 GeV, 10 GeV) and (20 GeV, 10 GeV).
-In a discovery context, ATLAS could reach a significance of 5$\sigma$ only for (20 GeV, 10 GeV).
-Furthermore, we show that in the absence of new physics signals at ATLAS, the High Luminosity LHC with UPCs of protons could explore further into larger mass ranges, specifically 100 GeV $< M_{V^{\pm}}<$ 200 GeV and 5 GeV $<M_{N_L}<$ 200 GeV.
-We find that the HL-LHC can exclude this mass range with 95\% of C.L., and most scenarios can achieve a discovery significance of 5$\sigma$.
+Within this mass range, ATLAS can exclude at 95\% C.L. specific (${M}_{{V}^{\pm}}$, ${M}_{{N}_{L}}$) mass scenarios such as (30 GeV, 20 GeV), (30 GeV, 10 GeV) and (20 GeV, 10 GeV).
+In a discovery scenario, ATLAS could reach a significance of 5$\sigma$ for (20 GeV, 10 GeV).
+In addition, we show that HL-LHC with proton-proton UPCs could explore higher mass ranges, specifically 100 GeV $< M_{V^{\pm}}, M_{N_L}<$ 350 GeV.
+We find that the HL-LHC can exclude this mass range with 95\% C.L., covering a larger parameter space than previous SUSY searches, and most scenarios can achieve a discovery significance of 5$\sigma$.